BradPatras/bike-omaha/README.md

 ### Data
 Data hosted on my github pages site in raw json files JSON files will contain GPS data in [GeoJSON format](https://geojson.org/).

+### Other Resources
+There are a few GeoJSON kotlin libraries available, here's a one that has semi-active development https://github.com/chris-hatton/geojson-kotlin

 Google Maps SDK for Android [supports](https://developers.google.com/maps/documentation/android-sdk/utility/geojson) loading GeoJSON directly